-The subject site does not benefit from any off-street car parking, that has been a fact throughout the years the site operated as PH.
+The subject site does not benefit from any off-streetcar parking, that has been a fact throughout the years the site operated as PH.
 The proposal does not change this long-established situation and there are not steps that can be taken to address this.
-However, a successful PH operation would result in far more impacts on parking in the locality than the residential use proposed.

-The fact is that the site is located in an accessible location, the proposal includes cycle parking, and it is a short walking distance from the high street where there is easy access to services, goods and public transport.
-This level of accessibility falls well within the sustainability objectives of adopted policy INF3 of the HLP32, saved policy GEN1 of the HLP06, policy 5 of the ONWNP and the NPPF 2021, as such the on-site parking shortage in this case would not warrant refusal of the proposal.
+The fact is that the site is located in a sustainable location, the proposal includes cycle parking, and it is a short walking distance from the high street where there is accessibility to services, goods and public transport.
+This level of accessibility falls well within the sustainability objectives of adopted policy INF3 of the HLP32, saved policy GEN1 of the HLP06, policy 5 of the ONWNP and the NPPF 2021, as such the on-site car parking shortage would not warrant refusal of this application.